TehShrike/davistobias.com/content/some-words-on-modesty.md

 is that *you* have a heart that is inclined to sin.
 Your conscience is broken, work on that.

-## For Christian men who previously struggled with pornogrpahy
+## For Christian men who previously struggled with pornography

 If you, as a Christian man who once struggled with pornography, ever find yourself in a conversation *with other men* talking about how women should dress modestly, stop the conversation.

-The conversation shouldn't be about about modesty unless the men who are present have dealth with their own sin of lust.
+The conversation shouldn't be about about modesty unless the men who are present have dealt with their own sin of lust.

 Be the "bigger man" and confess of your sin to the other men, and tell them about how the sin of lust and pornography is so much bigger and more pressing